NathanG-HEG/Classroom_Management_App/README.md

 - I don't receive a verification link.

-    Most mail servers mark Firebase e-mail as spam.
+    Most mail servers mark Firebase e-mails as spam.
 Check your spam inbox regularly, wait for your e-mail server to release the e-mail.
 Gmail usually does not mark Firebase e-mail as spam, try using a gmail.com address.

 ## Authors and contributors
 Authors: B. Biollaz, N. Gaillard